- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

-Beans are a great vegan protein source to incorporate into a balanced diet.
-Cannellini beans are large, white, kidney-shaped beans with a nutty taste.
+Organic Cannellini Beans are a great vegan protein source to incorporate into a balanced diet.
+Cannellini beans are large in size, white, kidney-shaped with a nutty taste.
 They can be easily thrown on top of a salad to beef up a lunch, can be mixed into soups, or can be pureed and combined with spices and vegetables to make a great vegetarian burger.
 One of the most common forms of white beans, they’re often used in cooking because they retain their shape and texture even after being cooked for a long time.
-This makes them a great choice for use in soups, stews, and chilis.
+It makes them an excellent choice for use in soups, stews, and chilis.

 Cannellini beans are an especially great option for a healthy diet because they pack a punch of fiber and protein into your day without adding cholesterol or fat—a benefit you don’t find with most animal-based protein sources.

 Diets high in fat can lead to weight gain, obesity, and heart disease.
 Foods, like cannellini beans that are naturally fat-free, can help you maintain a healthy weight long-term without feeling hungry or deprived.

 High blood pressure, heart disease, blood clots, and strokes are all possible side-effects of a diet high in cholesterol.
 Whether you are on a low-cholesterol diet by your doctor or are simply trying to maintain a preventatively healthy lifestyle, finding low-cholesterol and cholesterol-free foods is a must.
 Unfortunately, many recommended lean proteins — including eggs — are loaded with cholesterol.
 Cannellini beans are a cholesterol-free protein source, allowing you to maximize the potential of your meals without worrying about skyrocketing blood pressure.